 Due to the lack of space for the foetus to grow properly in a short uterus, there is a possibility for such babies to have a short height in their later years.
 However, it does not hold true for everyone.
 There are cases where a child born to a petite woman grows taller than her parents.

 3. Can a Short Woman Give Birth Naturally?

-Not all short women are subject to non-conventional or unnatural delivery.
+Not all short women have non-conventional or unnatural deliveries.
 Hence, there are possibilities for short women to give birth naturally.
-However, they are more susceptible to face more pregnancy complications while giving birth than others.
+However, they are more susceptible to face pregnancy complications while giving birth than others.

-Short height is not the only factor which affects the pregnancy.
-Hence, it is recommended that you consult with your doctor and focus on other complications which may be prevented through proper care to ensure a smooth delivery.
+Short height is not the only factor which affects pregnancy.
+Hence, it is recommended that you consult your doctor and focus on taking proper care of yourself to ensure a smooth delivery.